 - They're easy to gift in cute bakery packages as holiday gifts.

-- butter - use butter that is softened to room temperature
+Butter - use unsalted butter that is softened to room temperature

 These cookies come together pretty quickly, which is always a plus in my book!